greenware2/meh-whynot/README.md

 - [Virtupet](https://virtu.pet) - A recreation of 2005-06 Neopets.
 - [Grundo's Cafe](https://grundos.cafe) - A recreation of 2005-06 Neopets.
 Updates for new paintbrushes and similar items are pushed out regularly.
 - [Scape05](https://scape05.com) - A recreation of 2005 RuneScape.
-- [Club Penguin Legacy](https://cplegacy.com) - A recreation of 2007(?)
-Club Penguin.

 # Misc.
-- [Toonami: Aftermath](https://www.toonamiaftermath.com) - Toonami... revival?
-I honestly don't know.
+- [Toonami: Aftermath](https://www.toonamiaftermath.com) - Pretty sick revival of Toonami from the mid 2000s.
+Also includes revivals of Nickelodeon and MTV from around 1997.